|

 yielding to vehicles already in the circle.

 Vehicles can enter from each leg simultaneously.
+Unfortunately, transportation engineers are

 locked into the mode of correcting every